LF-digitala-kanaler/LFDS/content/foundations/accessibility/the-web-accessibility-directive.md

 ---
 template: ArticlePage
 category: Accessibility
-title: The Web Accessibility Directive
+title: The Web accessibility directive
 intro: Web accessibility allows everyone, including people with disabilities, to perceive, understand, navigate and interact with the Internet and the Directive in force since 22 December 2016, will provide people with